Be Energy Efficient

 Renewable energy from sources such as wind and solar does not emit any carbon emissions when it is generated, unlike energy from fossil fuels such as gas.

 Switch to a renewable supplier

 Ask your supplier to show you where they get their renewable energy from.
-Have a look at this Which? article on “How Green Is Your Energy Tarriff?” or this article by the Energy Saving Trust which suggests some good suppliers.
+Have a look at this Which article on “How Green Is Your Energy Tariff?” or this article by the Energy Saving Trust which suggests some good suppliers

 Install your own renewable energy